 Not only does it contain a standardised dosage of caffeine, but it also offers L-Theanine and L-Tyrosine which can remove any of the side effects without affecting performance.

-Performance Lab Caffeine Plus offers a gentle dose of caffeine — with 50mg per capsule — and combines it with 100mg of L-theanine to make ‘smart caffeine’.
+Performance Lab Caffeine 2™ offers a gentle dose of caffeine — with 50mg per capsule — and combines it with 100mg of L-theanine to make ‘smart caffeine’.
 This means that you get the boost of energy and mental focus from the caffeine without the crash that often comes from traditional caffeine pills or pre-workouts based on caffeine.
-The beauty of the 50mg dose, of course, is that you can choose to double or even triple it (we wouldn’t advise anything more) to get a strong hit of stimulant — allowing you to set your own dosage day by day.
+The beauty of the 50mg dose, of course, is that you can choose to double or triple your dose (Performance Lab recommend no more than 5 pills in a 24-hour period) to get a strong hit of stimulant — allowing you to set your own dosage day by day.
 Something built-in pre-workouts often don’t allow.

-We’d recommend Performance Lab Caffeine Plus as a stand-alone product but it also provides another option for people taking non-stim or low-stim pre-workouts, allowing you to add a boost of caffeine (equivalent to a cup of coffee) on those days when you just need a little extra.
+We recommend Performance Lab Caffeine 2™ as a stand-alone product but it also provides another option for people taking non-stim or low-stim pre-workouts, allowing you to add a boost of caffeine (equivalent to a cup of coffee) on those days when you just need a little extra.
 Again, putting you in control.

 - Flexible caffeine source – allows you to choose your own dose